Last Updated on April 19, 2023

 They love toys but are rather rough on them, so it’s good to buy good-quality toys that last longer.
 These toys might cost about $50 a month.

-The cost of supplies for a Corgi can be between $150 and $650 as an initial investment to buy the needed items for welcoming a new Corgi puppy into your home.
+The cost of supplies for a Corgi puppy can be between $150 and $650 as an initial investment to buy the needed items for welcoming him into your home.

 After that, only replacements and a few necessary ongoing items, like toothbrushes, toothpaste, shampoo, a few new toys, and poop bags, are all that will be needed to buy.